CryptoCurve/cryptocurve-sdk/README.md

 After creating an instance of the SDK.Client class (see below for details), the following methods will be available:

 ```
+sdk.setBlockchainNetwork(network);
 sdk.setProvider(host, timeout, username, password);
 sdk.sendTransaction(transaction, privateKey);
 ```
-NOTE: transaction object must contain a network identifier, eg.
+NOTE: either setBlockchainNetwork must be called or the transaction object must contain the network identifier, eg.
 ```
 transaction.network = 'eth';
 ```
-that can be `eth`, `ethereum`, `wan` or `wanchain`.
+which can be `eth` for ethereum or `wan` for wanchain.
 If not supplied, the sending protocol will default to the ethereum network.

 Additionally, `web3.js` objects and methods can be accessed via `sdk.web3` or directly on the `sdk` object itself, eg.

 ```
 sdk.eth.getCoinbase()
 ```

+Utility methods are available from the `SDK.utils` library.

 See `examples` folder, in particular `samples.js` which can be run from both browser (`dynamic.html`) and node.js (`node dynamic`).
 Please note that the samples required test accounts to be configured in the `testAccounts.js` file.